Uri Geller’s world of the strange

 He could handle it, and more – he wanted to know how to use this power.
 He knew he possessed it himself.
 What he was demanding to know was how to access it.
 “I just looked in your eyes and wham, I put a picture in your mind,” he said.
 “Can I look in a fighter’s eyes and wham, I put defeat in there?
 Can I make him see how hard he’s gonna get hit?
 Can I knock him out before I ever lay a glove on him?”

 We talked for twenty minutes.
-I told him he was already using his mind-power; when he turned that laser gaze and gqa1the brilliance of his charisma on a fighter, the opponent felt weak, like a 40-watt bulb beside a floodlight.
+I told him he was already using his mind-power; when he turned that laser gaze and the brilliance of his charisma on a fighter, the opponent felt weak, like a 40-watt bulb beside a floodlight.
 Ali did this instinctively.
 I also believed he was predicting his opponent’s moves even before a muscle twitched.
 This wasn’t body-reading – Ali was registering the thoughts in the other guy’s mind while he was still thinking them.
 Ali nodded, and began to turn the idea over.

 Muhammad Ali is ripped up by disease today.
 Most men with his crippling condition would have died years earlier, but the core of that remarkable energy still burns inside him.
 I believe the disease was already taking its toll in 1978, when he lost to Leon Spinks in the fifteenth.
 His psychic strength helped him claim the title back for an unprecedented third time but it could no longer protect him against every blow.
 After that fight we knew Ali was not immortal.